 The Rules of Golf as approved by the USGA and The R&A govern play.
 See applicable tournament or qualifying round Notice to Competitors, Tournament and Qualifier Information and AJGA Code of Conduct and Pace of Play Policies for additional Local Rules.
-Complete text of Rules and Appendix I may be found in the Rules of Golf, effective January 2016.
+Complete text of Rules and Section 8 Model Local Rules may be found in the Rules of Golf, effective January 2019.
 Unless otherwise provided, penalty for breach of a Local Rule or Condition is two strokes in stroke play or loss of hole in match play.
 In the Rules of Golf, the gender used in relation to any person is understood to include both genders.

-GROOVE AND PUNCH MARK SPECIFICATIONS: The player’s clubs must conform to the groove and punch mark specifications in the Rules of Golf that are effective from January 1, 2010.
+GROOVE AND PUNCH MARK SPECIFICATIONS: In making a stroke, the player must use clubs that conform to the groove and punch mark specifications in the Equipment Rules that took effect on 1 January 2010.
+Model Local Rule G-2.

 OUT OF BOUNDS:

 PENALTY AREAS: When a penalty area is defined on only one side, it extends to infinity.
 When a penalty area is connected to the out-of-bounds edge, the penalty area extends to and coincides with out of bounds.

 WHITE-LINED AREAS TYING INTO ARTIFICIALLY SURFACED ROADS AND PATHS: White-lined areas of ground under repair and the artificially surfaced roads, paths or other identified obstructions that they are connected to are a single abnormal course condition when taking relief under Rule 16.1.